Seven teams. One architecture. No coordination.

 SectionKey questions answered

 First agent?
-Start with Foundation → Runtime.
-Skip Coordination until one agent works reliably.
+Start with Prompt → Control.
+Skip Context until one agent works reliably.

 Scaling?
-Jump to Coordination and Operations.
+Jump to Context and Operate.
 That’s where the failure modes live.